-At the moment I am developing mobiles of laser cut flying people.
-'Neon' coloured acrylics makes 3 dimensional lines as well as moving planes.
-People might be able to fly in an evolved body - swimming in air not water.
-Silhouettes are what we see of things flying high, and these can suggest a flying person without a full explanation.
-My experience of gliding makes me think we not do not need angels’ wings.
+I am a painter who has worked with the theme of flying for over 10 years.
+Recently I have been making mobiles of laser-cut flying people.
+Silhouettes are what we see of things flying high, and these can suggest a flying person.
+My experience of gliding makes me think we do not need angels’ wings to fly.

-A major influence has been my uncle - a photo-reconnaissance Spitfire pilot in WW2.
-He left me his flying log and his medals.
-I have used photographs he took (found in the National Collection of Aerial Photographs in Edinburgh) in a series of works using overlapping clear acrylic sheets.
+Another major influence on my work has been my uncle - a photo-reconnaissance Spitfire pilot in WW2.
+He left me his flying logbook and his medals.
+I have used photographs he took in series of works using overlapping clear acrylic sheets.

 Jane Oldfield was born and brought up in Harewood, Yorkshire but she now lives and works in Twickenham, West London.
 She was studying at Hornsey College of Art in 1968, and then did a M.Sc. at UMIST, Manchester in Design Research.
 Later she worked for Warwickshire and Lewisham in social research and planning.